- Orangutans… the “Men of the Jungle”

 Dinner at Liwagu Restaurant.

-Overnight at The Hill Lodge (breakfast, lunch, dinner)
+Overnight at The Hill Lodge (or similar) (breakfast, lunch, dinner)

-Be entertained by the sound of the early “morning music” of the montane species of birds found on Mount Kinabalu as you prepare to go for breakfast.
-After breakfast you will be at leisure to explore the natural sights surrounding the park or you have the option to sightsee with your guide.
-You are able to do a nature trail at the park with a scenic view of the mountain flora.
+Be entertained by the sounds of the early morning “music” of the montane species of birds found on Mt Kinabalu as you prepare to go for breakfast.
+At leisure to explore the natural surrounding of the park or accompanied by your guide, trek on one of the trails of the park with a scenic views of the mountain flora.
 A number of walking trails have been developed around the Park HQ ranging in length from 20 minutes to 2-3 hours.
 These trails are marked on the trail maps available at Park HQ.
 Remember that times given are approximate and vary greatly depending on how fit you are and how often you stop.
 Back to your accommodation and refresh.

 Breakfast, lunch and dinner at Liwagu Restaurant

-Overnight at Sepilok Nature Resort or similar (breakfast, lunch, dinner)
+Overnight at Forest Edge Resort (or similar) (breakfast, lunch, dinner)

 After lunch, walk to the Rainforest Discovery Centre (RDC).
 The Rainforest Discovery Centre is an education facility run by the Sabah Forest Department, primarily to create public awareness and appreciation of the importance of conserving forests.
 Learn about rainforest ecology and experience its amazing biodiversity while walking along a network of self-guided trails in the forest.
 Be sure not to miss the 150 m-long canopy walkway which provides a spectacular view of the lush rainforest of Sepilok from 25 m above the ground.
 After your walk, return back to the resort where you will have time at leisure.

-Dinner and Overnight at Sepilok Nature Resort or similar (breakfast, lunch, dinner)
+Overnight at Forest Edge Resort (or similar) (breakfast, lunch, dinner)

 Breakfast at the resort before check out.